lynx-json/jsua/README.md

 * `url` - the URL of the targeted resource
 * `options` - an object containing transferring options
+  * `origin` - the view the user interacted with to initiate the fetch; if this is the first request, use the `data-jsua-app` view
   * `method` - the method of transferring
   * `headers` - headers to include in the transfer request
   * `body` - the body of the transfer request